nphorsley59/Handwritten_Digits/README.md

 The adjusted KNN algorithm yielded an average cross-validation score of 97%, improving the image recognition accuracy of the model by 2%.
 For fun, I tried getting even closer to 100% accuracy with data augmentation.</br>

 Data augmentation increases the effective sample size of a dataset without actually collecting more data.
 In this case, I shifted each digit up, down, left, and right, resulting in a training dataset that was 5x larger and had slightly more variation.
-If I had more computing power, I would have added rotated images to the dataset as well.</br>
+This model took hours to run and compared almost 200,000 images, roughly 150 million data points.
+If I had more computing power, I could have added rotated images to the dataset as well.</br>

 **Figure 5.** Original and shifted copies of a sample '2'.</br>